kriyss/Bukkit-Plugin-Utils/README.md

         usage: /give [player] [amount]
 ```

-More example on the [Wiki](https://github.com/kriyss/Bukkit-Plugin-Utils/wiki)
+More example and explanation on the [Wiki](https://github.com/kriyss/Bukkit-Plugin-Utils/wiki)